Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 This uses the OpenWeatherMap API to collect data on cloud cover for the next 3 hours.

-Here is an snippet of a JSON response from OpenWeatherMap:
+Here is a snippet of a JSON response from OpenWeatherMap:

 ```json
 {